Applications due Dec. 15

 Submissions should reference the program name in the subject line of the email.
 All applicants should verify their eligibility in advance.

 If nominated by Vanderbilt, the PI must submit an LOI to the sponsor by Feb.
-17, 2022.
-If the LOI is reviewed favorably by Ono Pharma, then they will request a full application at a later date.
+15, 2023.
+If the LOI is reviewed favorably by Ono Pharma, then they will request a full proposal, which will be due by May 17, 2023.

 Any questions about this opportunity or the LSO process may be directed to LSO@vanderbilt.edu.